MicrosoftLearning/mslearn-github/Instructions/GH-300/03-exercise-update-web-api-copilot.md

 The exercise consists of the following activities:

-1. Start a web browser and navigate to the exercise page: [https://github.com/skills/scale-institutional-knowledge-using-copilot-spaces](https://github.com/skills/scale-institutional-knowledge-using-copilot-spaces)
+1. Start a web browser and navigate to the exercise page: [Update a web API with GitHub Copilot](https://learn.microsoft.com/en-us/training/modules/advanced-github-copilot/5-exercise-update-a-web-api?ns-enrollment-type=learningpath&ns-enrollment-id=learn.github-copilot)

 1. Follow the instructions provided in the exercise to complete all challenges.